Unit 2: Authorizations

 Availity is not used for observation services since observation services do not require authorization.

-However, if it becomes clear that the member requires inpatient admission, the hospital is asked to obtain an authorization within forty-eight (48) hours of inpatient admission or as soon as the necessary clinical information is available.
+However, if it becomes clear that the member requires inpatient admission, the hospital is asked to obtain an authorization within 48 hours of inpatient admission or as soon as the necessary clinical information is available.

 Highmark's Expectation of Facilities